 While La Crosse has a rich brewing tradition that includes major breweries and microbreweries, La Crosse also has a binge-drinking problem that cannot be denied.
 By locating downtown, Warehouse has always believed that there should be room in this entertainment district for retail, restaurants, AND bars.
 Throwing in the towel and relocating to a non-centralized non-downtown location has always felt like it would be deserting the core values of creating a non-alcohol oasis for young adults where it is needed most.

-With property being developed at an alarming rate in the downtown, and the core historic district slowly feeling the encroachment of big development and gentrification, one of Warehouse Alliance’s values is commitment to the downtown as a safe entertainment and shopping district and to preserve, maintain, and improve the historic building in which they operate their all-ages performance space.
+With the property being developed at an alarming rate in the downtown, and the core historic district slowly feeling the encroachment of big development and gentrification, one of Warehouse Alliance’s values is a commitment to the downtown as a safe entertainment and shopping district and to preserve, maintain, and improve the historic building in which they operate their all-ages performance space.
 Warehouse Alliance is a member of Downtown Mainstreet, Inc.

 FOR THE KIDS

 Well-rounded, open-minded, self-aware, self-confident.
 These are terms often used to describe “Warehouse Kids”.
-Young adults who have the opportunity to form their own communities with kids from other cities and states.
+Young adults have the opportunity to form their own communities with kids from other cities and states.
 What other field of endeavor could kids from Minneapolis and Sparta and Decorah come together and become friends?

 FOR THE YOUNG MUSICIANS

 For young rock musicians, times are always tough.
-In school if they want to play an instrument, it’s “pick out an instrument for the marching band”.
+In school, if they want to play an instrument, it’s “pick out an instrument for the marching band”.
 If a young adult wants to take up track & field, baseball, football, theater, show choir, hockey, soccer, forensics, etc., there is a school system in place to make that happen.
 As soon as that same kid wants to pick up a guitar to play rock music, the system fails.
 He is stuck practicing in the garage, or the basement, and generally can only “perform” in those same places.
-Through the Warehouse, what the Warehouse Alliance provides for those young musicians is a chance to showcase their talents on a real stage with a big sound system and stage lights, and give them an idea on how a performance is actually run, and do it in a non-institutional environment with some “street” credibility.
+Through the Warehouse, what the Warehouse Alliance provides for those young musicians is a chance to showcase their talents on a real stage with a big sound system and stage lights, and give them an idea of how performance is actually run, and do it in a non-institutional environment with some “street” credibility.

-The Alliance has many plans and ideas for the future, including
+The Alliance has many plans and ideas for the future, including:

 - providing free supervised band rehearsal spaces so those young musicians can get out of the house and not drive Mom and Dad crazy